|Monthly Tech-Tip |

 The flux content, low iron and plasticity of PV Clay made it a practical glaze material also.
 A simple 50:50 mix of PV Clay and Gerstley Borate was used widely as a transparent glaze at cone 5-7.
 A mix of 80:20 PV and calcium carbonate produced a cone 10 transparent glaze.

 P.V.
-Clay was also used as a filler in rubber products, as a mild abrasive in polishes and cleansers, and as an extender for coatings, compounds, and other industrial products.
+Clay is also used as a filler in rubber products, as a mild abrasive in polishes and cleansers, and as an extender for coatings, compounds, and other industrial products.

 While the manufacturer, Protech Minerals, claimed consistency, they did not change the data sheet over a twenty year period.
 And customers received shipments having wide variations in fired maturity and plasticity.
 They claimed the following data (which is helpful in creating blends to duplicate it):